Chapter 5

 45-degree view of a grey scale chair 3D model

 3D product modeling is the process of building a digital object that accurately represents a physical product — its shape, scale, construction logic, and surface characteristics.
 The result is a mesh-based geometry file with UV mapping applied so that materials can be assigned, textures rendered correctly, and the asset used across multiple output pipelines.
+When that replica is enriched with materials, options, and metadata, it becomes a product digital twin — one source every render, configurator, and AR experience is generated from.

 It's worth clarifying three concepts it often gets confused with.